EresuLT/2-google-landing-page/README.md

 # 2 - google-landing-page

 Here is my second project.
-I made this form by using HTML & CSS.
+I made this website by using HTML & CSS.
 In this project, we simulate "Google's Landing Page" without backend side.
 I learned how to shape website with HTML and CSS codes.